Connected Vehicles Platform

 UX Deliver Process

-In order to minimize this impact, I started a way of working called Progressive Delivery, which means we deliver the UX design step by step.
+In order to minimize this impact, I started a way of working called Progressive Delivery, which breaks down the each task into different stages.
+This allows designers to deliver work step by step, without blocking the developers.

 In the first stage, we quickly draft a user flow with key actions and data fields, and iterate with stakeholders, so that everyone has a holistic view of the main interaction and what information will be shown in each step.
-After align with the stakeholders, most developers can start their work without knowing the detailed visual style, which will not affect the back-end architecture.
+After aligning with the stakeholders, most developers can start their work without knowing the detailed visual style, as this does not affect the back-end architecture.

-In stage 2, UX designers focus on the detailed visual style (color, typography, layout, etc.), and the front-end developers can start building the GUI once detailed design is delivered.
+In stage 2, UX designers focus on the detailed visual style (color, typography, layout, etc.), and front-end developers can begin building the GUI once the detailed design is delivered.

-In stage 3, UX designers are continually monitoring the implementation, and provide additional design, such as strings fine-tuned, and design feedback for specific exception case (usually come up at this stage).
+In stage 3, UX designers continually monitor the implementation, and provide supplementary design support, such as strings fine-tuning, and design feedback for specific exception cases (usually come up at this stage).

-For different feature, each stage may take different time and effort to complete, depends on feature complexity and priority.
-No role in the team will be blocked in the whole PI's development.
+For different features, each stage may take different time and effort to complete, depending on its complexity and priority.
+No role in the team was blocked throughout the entire PI's development.

-Following this UX deliver process, we minimize the waiting time for developers, and also release the stress of designers in the early stage of each PI.
-It helps improve the efficiency of the feature development, and I am still using it today.
+By following this UX delivery process, we minimize the waiting time for developers, and also reduced pressure on designers during the early stage of each PI.
+It helped improve overall feature development efficiency, and I still apply this method today.